magicleap/developer-portal-docs/docs/guides/unity/soundfield-audio/soundfield-plugin.md

 Resetting the Soundfield component in a prefab can be accomplished through the same process:

-1. Select the prefab in the Unity Project window and click **Open** in the Inspector window.
+1. Select the prefab in the Unity project window and click **Open** in the Inspector window.
 2. Reset each Soundfield component using the steps described above.
 The changes made inside the prefab will then be applied to all objects in the project using that prefab.

 :::caution Don't Forget: